Too cold? Humid and sweaty? Why suffer when you can get prepared for the changing weather now?

 - Longevity – A well maintained and serviced ducted air conditioner should last no less than 15-20 years.
 By cleaning filters when prompted and getting regular services, the life and efficiency of your air conditioner will be prolonged.

-- Noise – Ducted systems provide your home a quiet and discreet climate control option.
+- Noise – Ducted systems provide your home with a quiet and discreet climate control option.
 The outside fan makes a little bit of noise when first turned on however once going it is softened as the fan whirrs.

 The pros and cons of split system air conditioning